vbouchet31/github-dashboard/README.md

-This tool aims to help TA to track their code review.
+This dashboard aims to help TA to track their code review.

-# Setup
-Copy the ``config.yml.template`` to ``config.yml`` and follow "Configuration".

-# Assumptions
-Because not all the TA are using the same way to mark a pull request as "approved", the assumption (for now) is that the TA leave a "+1" reaction to the pull request description.

-Pull requests are hidden when they are merged AND approved by the TA AND don't have any pending comment opened by the TA.

-The system will "only" check the latest 400 PRs and latest 400 comments.
+It can be complex for a technical leader to follow all the comments he places on the various pull requests of a project.
+It is then complex for him to know if his feedback have been taken in account or not.
+This dashboard aims to given an overview of the pending comments or pull requests which the leader has not approved yet.

+This dashboard does not store any information about the pull requests states or comments.
+It does not update anything on Github.

 # Configuration
-- username: It is used to determine if the TA is the author of a comment or approval.
+Visit the settings form on /config.html

+- org: The organisation owning the repository.
+- repo: The repository to track.
 - token (optional): It is used to authenticate API requests to github.
 See [Github documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
 to create a token.
 It is mandatory if the target repository is private.
 It also increase the API limit so you can refresh more often the dashboard.

-- user_session_cookie (optional): It is used to authenticated some GET requests.
-See technical details about the reason.
-To get this, authenticate on Github and then with dev tool, get the "user_session" cookie.
-It is mandatory if the target repository is private.
-- org: The organisation owning the repository.
-- repo: The repository to track.
-- cache_duration: The duration (in seconds) for which the data are considered fresh.
-If the page is refreshed before the cache expire, the locale data will be used.
-Use ?cache_reset in the url to bypass the cache.
-Be cautious as building the data may require a lot of API/GET requests.
-Default to 10 minutes.
+- username: The Github's username of the TA.
+It is used to determine if the TA is the author of comments, reviews, reactions, ....
+- approval method: The way the system will determine if a PR has been approved or not.
+  - label: The PR is considered approved if the given label has been added by the selected user.
+The PR is not considered approved if the label has been added by another user.
+It is not considered approved if the selected user removes the label afterwards.
+  - reaction: The PR is considered approved if the given reaction has been placed on the PR description.
+The reaction does not count for approval if added anywhere else (comment content, comment reaction, ...)
+  - review: The PR is considered approved if the given user gives "Approve" via the review mechanism.
+Note that it is not possible to approve a PR which is already merded, so this method does not really work when doing post-merge code review.
+  - comment [TODO]: The PR is considered if a specific comment is added by the selected user.
+This comment must be added to the PR, not as a code review on a file.

+- hide closed: Show or hide the pull requests which have been closed without being merged.

 # Technical details
-The data are stored locally using [SleekDB](https://sleekdb.github.io/) which is a simple and basic NoSQL database implementation.

-One "table" is used to store the data about the pull requests:
-- id: The id of the pull request
+The system uses GraphQL API to gather all the information in a unique POST request.

+# Todo-list
-- title: The title of the pull request
+- Add an option to approve a pull request via a comment.
-- state: The state of the pull request (either "open" or "closed")
-- author: The username of the author of the pull request
-- created: The date the pull request has been opened
-- approved: If the current user has approved the pull request

-One "table" is used to store the data about the comments:
-- id: The id of the comment
-- body: The content of the comment
-- author: The author of the comment
-- created: The date the comment has been posted
-- in_reply_to_id: The id of the comment this one is a response to. "_none" if it is not a reply
-- pr_id: The id of the pull request's the comment belongs to
-- state: Either the comment (or thread) is marked as resolved or not (either "open" or "closed")

-Because the comment state is not part of the Rest API, the process will issue one GET request for each pull request which has comment in open state.
-It will inspect the DOM to determine the state of the comment.
+- Add a way to snooze a pull request for sometime or until it is updated.
+- Ideally support both Rest API and GraphQL (some customer does not allow GraphQL but Rest)